realyze/pr-train/README.md

 ### Automatically create GitHub PRs from chained branches

+#### Setup

-**Pre-requisite**: Create a `${HOME}/.pr-train` file with a single line which is your GitHub personal access token (you can create one [here](https://github.com/settings/personal-access-tokens)).
-The token must have access to the repository you're pushing your train to, and have the permissions `Contents: Read-only` and `Pull requests: Read and write`.
+Create a GitHub personal access token in [GitHub Settings > Personal access tokens > Fine-grained tokens](https://github.com/settings/personal-access-tokens).
+Allow access to repositories you wish to push PR trains to, and set the permissions to `Contents: Read-only` and `Pull requests: Read and write`.
+Once generated, create a `${HOME}/.pr-train` file containing the generated token and nothing else.

+"Classic" GitHub tokens can be used instead of fine-grained tokens by providing the `repo` scope.

+#### Usage

 Run `git pr-train -p --create-prs` to create GitHub PRs with a "content table" section.
 PR titles are taken from the commit message titles of each branch HEAD.
 You'll be prompted before the PRs are created.